Wildlife of Phitsanulok province: Weasels

-Weasles are typically small animals with short legs, short round ears, and thick fur.
+Weasels are typically small animals with short legs, short round ears, and thick fur.
 Some mustelids have exquisite furs which have been valuable for many centuries—the mink, the sable (a type of marten) and the ermine (stoat) are all members of the family.
 This has led to the hunting of these animals, especially in the past.
-The following weasles are reported by the Department of National Parks to be living in the wild in Phitsanulok Province:
+The following weasels are reported by the Department of National Parks to be living in the wild in Phitsanulok Province: